cosmastech/cosmastech.github.io/_posts/2024-07-11-if-you-give-a-mouse-a-cookie.md

 ---
 title: "If you give a mouse a cookie..."
-date: 2024-07-10
+date: 2024-07-11
-tags: Laravel, statsd, open-source, Reading
+tags: Laravel, statsd, open-source, observability
 description: How I created three packages to solve a single problem
 ---